-Here $\phi$ preserves the ordering of the marked points.
-An equivalence class is called a {\bf stable curve} of class $(m,\delta)$, and the tuple $\alpha=(S, j, M, D, u)$ is called a {\bf stable map}.
-Hence a stable curve is an equivalence class of stable maps and will be denoted by $[\alpha]$ if $\alpha$ is a representative. \end{definition} Next we introduce the space $Z$ which will be equipped with a polyfold structure. \begin{definition} Fix a $\delta_0\in (0,2\pi)$.
-The collection of all equivalence classes $[\alpha]$ of stable maps $\alpha$ of class $(3,\delta_0)$ is called the space of stable curves in $Q$ of class $(3,\delta_0)$ and is denoted by $Z$ or by $Z^{3,\delta_0}(Q,\omega)$. \end{definition} The set $Z$ has a natural topology.
-The topology is related to the topology on the Sobolev space of $H^3$-maps on a punctured Riemann surfaces with exponential decay near the nodes. \begin{theorem} For given $\delta_0\in (0,2\pi)$ the associated space $Z=Z^{3,\delta_0}(Q, \omega)$ has a natural second countable paracompact topology. \end{theorem} We shall prove that the topological space $Z$ carries a natural polyfold structure provided some other pieces of data are fixed.
+\begin{theorem} For given $\delta_0\in (0,2\pi)$ the associated space $Z=Z^{3,\delta_0}(Q, \omega)$ of stable curves in $Q$ of class $(3,\delta_0)$ has a natural second countable paracompact Hausdorff topology. \end{theorem} We shall prove that the topological space $Z$ carries a natural polyfold structure provided some other pieces of data are fixed.
 A polyfold is quite similar to a possibly infinite-dimensional orbifold, where however, and this is crucial for applications, the local models are sc-smooth retracts divided by finite group actions.
 The notion of sc-smoothness is a new notion of smoothness which in infinite dimensions is much weaker than the notion of Fr\'echet differentiability.